sduggan1801/gong-call-processor/README.md

 3. **Quality-gates** short/garbled transcripts — creates a manual-review Salesforce task instead of calling Claude
 4. **Redacts PII** (credit cards, SSNs, phone numbers) before sending anything to Claude
 5. **Calls Claude** to extract a structured JSON payload: call summary, next steps, technical questions, deal stage signal, and CRM notes
+6. **Logs every Claude call** to BigQuery (`claude_logs.claude_calls`) — model, prompts, token counts, latency, success/failure, parse errors, and deal stage signal
-6. **Writes to Salesforce** — patches the Opportunity with notes and next steps
+7. **Writes to Salesforce** — patches the Opportunity with notes and next steps
-7. **Creates a Gmail draft** in the AE's mailbox — one click to review and send
+8. **Creates a Gmail draft** in the AE's mailbox — one click to review and send

 Salesforce and Gmail writes are independent; a failure in one doesn't block the other.
+BigQuery logging is also non-fatal — a BQ failure is logged as an error but never interrupts the main write path.

 ---